mseelye/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 To turn these things on / off, use the address `$01`_

-In the Chipdisk we use two configurations:
+In Chipdisk we use two configurations:

 -  All RAM except ``$d000 - $dfff`` (area reserved for IO:
-   VIC / SID / CIA): it is always used, except with the sids decompressed
+   VIC / SID / CIA): it is always used, except with the sid decompression
 -  All RAM (64k free RAM): Used when the sids are decompressed

 It is used like this: